vircadia/pantheon-launcher/README.md

-This is a stand-alone guide for building the Pantheon launcher for the Vircadia interface on Windows 64-bit.
+Vircadia Launcher (codename Pantheon) supports Vircadia on Windows 64-bit.
+Future support may be added for MacOS and Linux.

-## Building Pantheon Launcher
+## Building Vircadia Launcher

 ### Dependencies